simbo1905/thinbus-srp-js/README.md

 ## Quick Start

-Check the `src/main/webapp/resources/js/*.js` files in the [Spring MVC Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).
+Check the `src/main/webapp/resources/js/*.js` files in the [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).
 That demo app is using the files extracted from the built thinbus-srp6a-js-<version>.jar:

   - `js/thinbus-srp6a-min.js` All the required dependencies minified.
   - `js/thinbus-srp6a-2048-sha256-min.js` Example minified configuration using the RFC 5054 2048 bit prime and the sha256 hashing algorithm.